mescu74/systematic-review-assistant/docs/data-models.md

     resolver_confidence_score: float = Field(ge=0.0, le=1.0)
     """Confidence score for the resolver's decision [0.0, 1.0]."""

-    resolver_include: list[str] = Field(default_factory=list)
-    """DEPRECATED/Legacy: List of original screening strategies the resolver agrees with.
-    This field might be removed or re-evaluated as the primary output is `resolver_decision`.
-    """

     # The following fields are NOT expected from the LLM but are part of the existing
     # schema in schemas.py, intended to be populated by the calling code before DB save.